HarishJagdale0/OnExam.com/README.md

 # 📝 OnExam.com
 **OnExam.com** is a powerful, flexible, and secure platform for creating and managing **online exam portals**.
-Built to there support schools, colleges, acheving institutes, recruiters, and certification providers, onexam.com allows anyone to set up and conduct exams online with ease features.  hiuuhi bkk kbnkhbk knkhkvj
+Built to there support schools, colleges, acheving institutes, recruiters, and certification providers, onexam.com allows anyone to set up and conduct exams online with ease features.  hiuuhi bkk kbnkhbk

 ## 🚀 Features